surister/cratedb-guide/docs/admin/clustering/multi-zone-setup.rst

 ..
 TIP::

-   If you have 2 nodes with the ``zone`` attribute set to ``us-east-1`` and you `create a table`_ with 8 shards and 1 replica, 8 primary shards will be allocated and the 8 replica shards will be left unassigned.
+   If you have 2 nodes with the ``zone`` attribute set to ``us-east-1`` and you :ref:`create a table <crate-reference:sql-create-table>` with 8 shards and 1 replica, 8 primary shards will be allocated and the 8 replica shards will be left unassigned.
 Only when you add a new node with the ``zone`` attribute set to ``us-west-1`` will the replica shards be allocated.